jek-bao-choo/splunk-otel-example/apm-go/gin-manu-instr/README.md

 - Ensure the following requirements are met https://docs.splunk.com/Observability/gdi/get-data-in/application/go/go-otel-requirements.html#ensure-you-are-using-supported-go-versions
     - See go.mod for the minimum version.
     - For splunk-otel-go support of go version 1.16, please use splunk-otel-go v1.0.0 because go version 1.16 support is dropped in splunk-otel-go v1.10 https://github.com/signalfx/splunk-otel-go/releases/tag/v1.1.0 so we go back to the latest previous supported version.
-- Follow the instruction here
+- Follow the instruction here https://github.com/signalfx/splunk-otel-go

 ## Install the distribution
+Run the below command in the folder where go.mod is
 ```bash
 go get github.com/signalfx/splunk-otel-go/distro
 ```